reillytilbury/coppafish/docs/method.md

 coefficient maxima (similar to [find spots](#find-spots)).
 Spots are scored by a weighted average around a small local region of the spot where the spot is expressed most strongly.
 The coefficients are weighted with the mean spot intensity normalised to have a maximum of 1.
 The mean spot is computed on tile `nb.basic_info.use_tiles[0]` by taking the average of many well-isolated spots.
-The scoring is controlled by config parameters `shape_sign_thresh` and `high_coef_bias`.
+The scoring is controlled by config parameters `shape_sign_thresh`.
 Low scores are deleted by OMP when they are below the `score_threshold`.

 Since OMP is sensitive to the many steps before, it can be difficult to optimise.
 This is why [call spots](#call-spots) is part of the gene calling pipeline, known for its simpler and more intuitive method.
 A good sanity check is to see if